-Enveloping a large area, your early morning and late afternoon Jeep safari will be accompanied by a trained naturalist who will help you spot wildlife and informatively explain whatever you come across.
+Traversing a large area, your early morning and late afternoon jeep safari will be accompanied by a trained naturalist who will help you spot wildlife and informatively explain whatever you come across.
 He will also be constantly checking the ground for any fresh animal tracks that may have passed by recently.